Slippery When Fred

 Gemini for Insurance Claims

 After the LA fires, I had friends who lost everything and saw how overwhelming it was to file insurance claims.
 Itemizing what you own is hard enough when your home is intact.
-When your home is gone, it’s nearly impossible.
-Knowing that photos and videos were the only proof they had left of their things, I had the idea to use Gemini to scan those images, identify items and generate inventory lists for insurance.
+Knowing that photos and videos were the only proof many had left of their things, I had the idea to use Gemini to scan those images, identify items and generate inventory lists for insurance.
 It wasn’t for an internal project or brief.
 I truly just felt helpless, And I knew if I thought long and hard enough about how AI could help, I’d eventually have an answer.